MAS234/ualaTest/README.md

 - **ViewModels**: Contiene la lógica de la aplicación para gestionar los datos y la búsqueda de ciudades (`CityViewModel` y `CityMapViewModel`).
 - **Views**: Contiene las vistas principales de la aplicación (`ContentView`, `CityMapView`, `CityDetailView`).
 - **Tests**: Contiene las pruebas unitarias y de UI para el proyecto.

+# testUala
+This project is a mobile application designed to list and search for cities from an API.
+The application allows filtering cities by prefix, displaying the results in a list, and, upon selecting a city, showing its location on a map.

+## Solution Approach
+First, I focused on querying the API to obtain the data.
+Data loading was performed asynchronously.

+Once the data was obtained and recorded, I proceeded to list the information of the cities in a way that all relevant information brought from the API was displayed.
+To shape these data and ensure a coherent structure, I created the necessary models.
+These models represent the structure of the city data, facilitating their manipulation and presentation in the application.

+In the ViewModel, I managed both data retrieval and the logic for searching the cities.
+This component acts as an intermediary between the models and the views, controlling how data is retrieved, filtered, and processed before being presented.

+Finally, the views were automatically updated with the information provided by the ViewModel.
+This means that the views dynamically display the cities and their locations on the map.

+## Project Structure
+The project is organized as follows, using the MVVM architecture:

+- **Models**: Contains the definition of the City and Coord models.
+- **ViewModels**: Contains the application logic to manage the data and city searches (CityViewModel and CityMapViewModel).
+- **Views**: Contains the main views of the application (ContentView, CityMapView, CityDetailView).
+- **Tests**: Contains unit and UI tests for the project.